KevinEverywhere/simple-init-react-angular-preact-vue/ReadMe.md

 npm install
 ```

-### Run All Four
+### Run React, Angular and Preact at the same time

-Running the startAll script will execute startReact, startPreact, startAngular, and startVue.
+Running the startAll script will execute startReact, startPreact, and startAngular.
 Please look to the individual script to see cli specifics.
+Vue required interactive information to begin.
+Please see below for starting the Vue application.

 Ensure that you have previously installed yarn and then run this line of code.
 ```
 yarn run startAll
 ```
-The most typical errors when they occur come from ports 3000, 8080, 6789 and 4200 already being used; and yarn not being installed.
+The most typical errors when they occur come from ports 3000, 6789 and 4200 already being used; and yarn not being installed.
 If you do not have yarn installed, run the following line of code.

 ```
 npm install -g yarn